Bedo-11/warmup-w10d03/README.md

-Create a `Student` Schema using mongoose and populate it with our Eternity students using the array below.
+Create a `Student` Schema using mongoose and populate it with our students using the array below.

 ### Our Class is Fragile